OpenDDS/OpenDDS/docs/devguide/dds_security.rst

 ..
     Sect<14.1.1>

-OpenDDS includes an implementation of the OMG DDS Security 1.1 specification.
+OpenDDS includes an implementation of the :ref:`DDS Security specification <spec-dds-security>`.
 Building OpenDDS with security enabled requires the following dependencies:

 #.
 Xerces-C++ v3.x